g-leech/argmin-gravitas/metrics.md

+---
+layout: page
+title: Metrics
+permalink: /metrics/
+---

 I use a few obscure scales of measurement to give you an idea.
 I use:

-David's Spiegelhalter's informal evidence quality!
+### David's Spiegelhalter's informal evidence quality!

-(For my most serious work I use the Cochrane Collaboration's GRADE scale:
+(For serious work I use the Cochrane Collaboration's GRADE scale:

 * GRADE ⊕⊕⊕⊕ : Well-run randomized trials.
 * GRADE ⊕⊕⊕ : Downgraded randomized trials; or upgraded observational studies.